dmitric/studio/README.md

 ### Frames

 You can add and remove frames to the studio system via a simple interface in the browser.

+### Player

+You can easily play, pause, and navigate through the frames in studio.

 ## How to install and run